-Whether or not you are a lover of nostalgia, package design, or the history of our throwaway society, this Time Tunnel offers the ultimate treasure trove of childhood memories – toys and sweets, crisps and breakfast cereals.
-It’s also a revelation into the culture and lifestyle of our grandparents’ generation, where it’s worth remembering that the items on display were once the cutting edge of their time.
+Whether or not you are a lover of nostalgia, package design, or the history of our throwaway society, our Time Tunnel offers the ultimate treasure of childhood memories – toys and sweets, crisps and cereals.
+It’s also a revelation into the lifestyle of our grandparents’ generation, where it’s worth remembering that the items on display were once the cutting edge of their time.

-Fifty years ago, Robert Opie saw the need to unravel the fascinating story of how consumer products and promotion had evolved since Victorian times.
+Fifty years ago, Robert Opie saw the need to unravel the story of how consumer products had evolved since Victorian times.
 By 1975 Robert had enough material to hold his own exhibition, The Pack Age, at the Victoria & Albert Museum.
-After a sixteen year career in market research, he opened the first museum devoted to the history of packaging and advertising in Gloucester in 1984.
+After a sixteen year career in market research, he opened the first museum in Gloucester in 1984.

-Although the focus of Robert’s research has been the history of supermarket brands, his other interests extend to all other aspects of our consumer story: toys and games, travel and transport, leisure and entertainment, magazines and newspapers, technology and fashion, as well as the evidence of historic events like wars, major exhibitions and royal occasions.
+Although the focus of Robert’s research has been the history of supermarket brands.
+His other interests extend to other aspects of our consumer story: toys and games, travel and transport, leisure and entertainment.
+Along with magazines and newspapers, technology and fashion, as well as the evidence of historic events, major exhibitions and royal occasions.
 All this gives a wider context to the everyday history of marketing trends.

-You can take your pick as to whether Robert Opie is a consumer historian or a supermarket archaeologist, but after writing some twenty books and appearing on endless television and radio shows, he has become a leading authority on his subject.
+You can take your pick as to whether Robert Opie is a consumer historian or a supermarket archaeologist.
+However, after writing twenty books and appearing on endless television and radio shows, he has become an authority on his subject.

-Perhaps less well known is his passion for the history of ancillary subjects, from entertainment and transport to toys and communication.
+Perhaps less well known is his passion for the history of ancillary subjects, from transport to toys and communication.